Waiting for God (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 7 March 1988 in the 9:00pm evening time slot.
+The episode was originally broadcast on the British television channel BBC2 on 7 March 1988.
 Although the pilot episode "The End" drew in over five million viewers, viewing figures declined as the series progressed.

+The first series of Red Dwarf had not been initially repeated, and Grant and Naylor were reluctant to allow it to be released on home video.
+This episode was eventually released in August 1993 on a video also containing "Confidence and Paranoia and "Me²".

-The episode was considered to be one of the weakest from the first series by Red Dwarf Smegazine readers — it came in 27th place with 0.4% of the votes.
+The episode was one of the least popular in Red Dwarf Smegazine readers poll in 1992 — it came in 27th of 30 episodes, with 0.4% of the votes.

 Remastering

 The remastering of Series I to III was carried out during the late 1990s.
 Changes throughout the series included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.

 Changes specific to "Waiting For God" include new music to accompany the Cat's early scenes, echo added to the pod quarantine scenes, continuity error of Rimmer's folded arms corrected, Cat religion artwork added to Holly's explanation of the Cat race, some lines removed and certain scenes tightened up, shots of Lister with donut and golden sausage removed and new ashes canister leaving Red Dwarf inserted.